AxelThevenot/dbt-assertions/README.md

   ...
 ```

 `[]` represents optional parts.
-Yes everything is optional but let's see it by examples.
+Yes, everything is optional but let's see it by examples.

 #### Custom assertions

 Custom assertions are the basics assertions.

-> The package is made to support every assertions as long as it is supported in a SELECT statement of your underlying database. **So you can do a lot of things**.
+> The package is made to support every assertions as long as
+> it is supported in a SELECT statement of your underlying database.
+> **So you can do a lot of things**.

 It is represented as key values.
 Keys are the ID of the assertions.

-Each assertions is defined by at least an `expression` which will be rendered to be evaulated as your test.
+Each assertions is defined by at least an `expression` which will be rendered
+to be evaulated as your test.

 `description` and [`null_as_exception`](#null_as_exception) are optional.

 ```yml